 Oh, what happens to freedom in this equation?

-If if, as the Democrats are proposing, if they're gonna steal 70% of Your income, why bother?
+Where's the incentive if, as the Democrats are proposing, if they're going to steal 70% of your income, why bother?

-Who's gonna bother the risk, the reward, the blood, the sweat, the tears that goes along with building a business, uh providing goods and services the people want, need, and desire.
+Who's going to bother the risk, the reward, the blood, the sweat, the tears that goes along with building a business, providing goods and services that people want, need, and desire?

-Kind of described it as hell on earth.
+Kind of describe it as hell on earth.

 I'm kidding, of course.